An image showing common lead generation mistakes

 4. Finding the path of least resistance to break into an account

-Finding a warm path into an account can effectively shorten the sales cycle and make it easier to close a deal.
-But targeting new accounts with no previous relationship is a lot more challenging.
+Warm paths into accounts cut your sales cycle and improve close rates.
+But targeting new accounts without existing relationships presents greater challenges.
 It means you have to figure out how to break through any competing pitches they could be receiving and find a way to capture their interest.

 Desch is no stranger to this scenario.
 “Check out any medium-sized account's org chart, and you’ll feel extremely overwhelmed.
 Multiple SVPs, naming conventions that you're unfamiliar with, and the ever-present job title inflation.
 Needless to say, it can feel overwhelming.”

 Here’s his advice on what to do if you are in a similar situation.
 "When I’m in these situations, I typically start from the bottom.
 Target a handful of SDRs or AEs.
 Ask them for help — more often than not, they're willing to point you in the right direction and give you some valuable insights into the company's immediate objectives.
-Not only will you have the right prospects, but you'll also have information that you can leverage in your conversations."
+You'll gain the right prospects and valuable information to leverage in your conversations."

 5. Getting your first leads